Chitty Chitty Bang Bang

-Chitty Chitty Bang Bang is a 1968 musical fantasy film directed by Ken Hughes and produced by Albert R. Broccoli.
-It stars Dick Van Dyke, Sally Ann Howes, Lionel Jeffries, Gert Fröbe, Anna Quayle, Benny Hill, James Robertson Justice, Robert Helpmann, Heather Ripley and Adrian Hall.
-The film is based on the 1964 children's novel Chitty-Chitty-Bang-Bang: The Magical Car by Ian Fleming, with a screenplay co-written by Hughes and Roald Dahl.
+Chitty Chitty Bang Bang is a 1968 musical fantasy comedy film directed by Ken Hughes, produced by Albert R. Broccoli, and starring Dick Van Dyke, Sally Ann Howes, Lionel Jeffries, Gert Fröbe, Anna Quayle, Benny Hill, James Robertson Justice, Robert Helpmann, Heather Ripley and Adrian Hall.
+The film is based on the 1964 children's novel by Ian Fleming, with a screenplay co-written by Hughes and Roald Dahl.

 Irwin Kostal supervised and conducted the music for the film based on songs written by the Sherman Brothers, Richard and Robert, and the musical numbers were staged by Marc Breaux and Dee Dee Wood.

-The film's title song was nominated for Best Original Song at the 41st Academy Awards.
+The film was released in the United Kingdom by United Artists on December 17, 1968, and in the United States on December 18.
+It was a critical success and was one of the highest-grossing films in the US for 1969.
+The film's title song was nominated for an Academy Award and Golden Globe Award for Best Original Song, with a second Golden Globe nomination for Best Original Score.

 Plot

 In 1910s rural England, two young children, Jemima and Jeremy, are enthralled by the wreck of a champion racecar.
-When they learn it is due to be scrapped, they vow to ask their father, widower and inventor Caractacus Potts, to save it.
-They shortly meet the beautiful and wealthy Truly Scrumptious, who drives them home to report their truancy to Caractacus; she leaves angered when he rejects her concerns.
+When they learn it is due to be scrapped, they vow to ask their father, widower and eccentric inventor Caractacus Potts, to save it.
+They shortly meet the wealthy Truly Scrumptious, who drives them home to report their truancy to Caractacus; she leaves angered when he rejects her concerns.
 To raise money for the car, Caractacus attempts to sell one of his inventions, a musical candy whistle, to the large Scrumptious candy company, which Truly is heiress to; however, the sound attracts a horde of dogs, ruining his sales pitch.

 That evening, Caractacus goes to a carnival and attempts to raise money instead with an automatic hair-cutting machine.
 Fleeing a furious customer whose hair is accidentally ruined by the machine, Caractacus joins a song-and-dance act.
 He earns enough money in tips to buy the car and rebuilds it, naming it "Chitty Chitty Bang Bang" after its unusual engine sounds.
 For their first trip in the car, Caractacus and the children go to a beach to have a picnic.
 They are joined by Truly and enjoy their time together.
 Caractacus then tells the children a story.